 Note: This control enhancement extends the requirement for organizations to change default authenticators upon information system installation, by requiring developers and/or installers to provide unique authenticators or change default authenticators for system components prior to delivery and/or installation.
 However, it typically does not apply to the developers of commercial off-the-shelve information technology products.
-Requirements for unique authenticators can be included in acquisition documents prepared by organizations when procuring information systems or system components.
+Requirements for unique authenticators or system components prepared by organizations when procuring information systems or system components.

-IA-5 (6): PROTECTION OF AUTHENTICATORS
+IA-5 (6) : PROTECTION OF AUTHENTICATORS